 Quarantining artificial plants is not necessary, and a simple vinegar dip (which I have described in the previous section) is all that’s necessary, with some vigorous scrubbing to remove any build-up of dirt and debris.

 Silk aquarium plants can be beautifully colored and more delicate than standard plastic artificial plants, so you should be a little more cautious when cleaning them.

-Silk plants can tolerate hot water, however, you will need to be careful of any plastic which can melt.
-Hot (not boiling) water will kill most living organisms and is excellent at loosening dirt, debris, and tough algae deposits.
+Silk plants can tolerate hot water, but you need to be careful of plastic which can melt.
+Hot (not boiling) water kills most living organisms and is excellent at loosening dirt, debris, and tough algae deposits.

-A strong vinegar dip of 1 cup vinegar to half a gallon of water will not harm silk plants, and they can be left to soak for 30 minutes.
+A strong vinegar dip of 1 cup vinegar to half a gallon of water won’t harm silk plants, and they can be left to soak for 30 minutes.
 You can also use a cotton ball to brush vinegar over the leaves by hand.

 I hope this article has highlighted the importance of cleaning and quarantining aquarium plants.
 Many people are aware of the risks when introducing new fish into an established tank but fall short of their knowledge of plants and even substrates.